-If you answered yes in Step 1, have prior professional cultural resource surveys or other evaluations determined that historic properties do not exist, or have prior disturbances at the site have precluded the existence of historic properties? \Box YES \boxtimes NO
+If you answered yes in Step 1, have prior professional cultural resource surveys or other evaluations determined that historic properties do not exist, or have prior disturbances at the site have precluded the existence of historic properties? \boxtimes YES \square NO

-- If yes, no further documentation is required for Section 3.2 of the Template and you may provide the prior documentation in your SWPPP. - If no, proceed to Appendix E, Step 3.
+- If yes, no further documentation is required for Section 3.2 of the Template and you may provide the prior documentation in your SWPPP. - Prior applications to the City of Albuquerque have determined that there are no Historic or Cultually Sensitive Resources on this property. - If no, proceed to Appendix E, Step 3.